 If you have been dismissed either by the University or the Cockrell School of Engineering, you will receive a Secure Academic Note (SAN) from an advisor in Engineering Student Services (ESS) explaining why you have been dismissed.
 There is a process in place to appeal your dismissal and further information will be included in the SAN that is sent out to you.
 In order to continue as an ECE student at UT, you will need to file the appeal by the deadline specified in the SAN you are sent.
 If you file a dismissal appeal, and it is granted by the School, you will receive notification from the college.
 You may also receive notification of any conditions of granting the appeal.
 For more information, please review the information available on the School's website or contact an advisor in Engineering Student Services.

-EE 302 and EE 306 are available to non-EE students during the Spring semester ONLY, depending on seat availability and students meeting the prerequisite.
-Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day and do NOT need to visit the ECE Advising office to be added.
+EE 302 and EE 306 are available to non-EE majors during the Spring semester ONLY, depending on seat availability and students meeting the prerequisite.
+Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day at 8am and do NOT need to visit the ECE Advising office to be added.

 EE 333T is available to other UT Engineering majors during BOTH the Fall & Spring semesters, depending on seat availability and students meeting the prerequisite of E 316 and upper division status.
-Students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day and do NOT need to visit the ECE Advising office to be added.
+Engineering students who meet prerequisites will be able to directly register for open sections beginning on the 3rd class day at 8am and do NOT need to visit the ECE Advising office to be added.

-We are sometimes able to open a very limited number of additional courses to non-majors who meet the prerequisites.
-If we are able to open additional courses to non-EE majors, they will also show as “open” and not restricted on the course schedule by the 3rd class day and students who meet prerequisites can directly register.
+We are sometimes able to open a very limited number of additional courses to non-EE majors when seats are available.
+Students who meet the prerequisites can visit the ECE Advising Office on the 3rd class day to submit a written request to be added.
 Please do not contact our office with requests to register for courses.

 Students who do not meet the prerequisite for a course will be notified by SAN (Secure Academic Note) that they are lacking the prerequisite before being dropped, no later than the 4th class day of the semester.
 Advisors cannot waive a prerequisite for a class; the ECE department strictly enforces prerequisites.
 The curriculum is designed to prepare you for advanced course work so you will be successful in those courses.